MSc Macromolecular Materials

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Macromolecular Materials are:

-Students in the programme learn how to research, design, and produce environmentally friendly materials that will replace many synthetic materials currently found in society.
-For example, nanocellulose-based fabrics may replace many synthetic-based fabric materials.
+Students in the programme learn how to research, design, and produce environmentally friendly materials to replace many synthetic materials currently found in society.
 As such, contributing to a toxin-free society will improve the health and well-being of humanity.

 Students in the programme learn how to build resilient materials for use in infrastructure (for example composites, thermoplastics and formulated products).
 In addition, students learn how to promote inclusive and sustainable industrialisation by developing environmentally friendly materials, which promote innovations in industrial material development.